pratinav/dsmun18.com/_committees/ls.md

 ## Agenda

-- Discussion on the introduction of the Uniform Civil Code
+- The implementation of the National Integration Bill, 2018